voicevox-playground-tui

 Enter / Esc |

-Return to NORMAL mode from INSERT mode |
+Return from INSERT mode to NORMAL mode |

 j / ↓ |

-Move to the line below → Auto-play |
+Move down one line → Autoplay |

 k / ↑ |

-Move to the line above → Auto-play |
+Move up one line → Autoplay |

 o |

-Insert a blank line below the current line and enter INSERT mode |
+Insert an empty line below and enter INSERT mode |

 O |

-Insert a blank line above the current line and enter INSERT mode |
+Insert an empty line above and enter INSERT mode |

 dd |